 The interconnections required are shown in the table below.
 The signal names shown in brackets are relative to the device at that end of the cable.
 When viewing the DE9F from the rear (solder side) with the 5-pin row at the top, pin 1 is top-left, pin 5 is top-right, pin 6 is bottom-left and pin 9 is bottom-right.
-On the 10-pin header, pin 1 is in the top-left corner when looking into the housing on the edge of the DLV11-J.
+On the 10-pin header, pin 1 is in the top-right corner when looking into the housing on the edge of the DLV11-J.

 FTDI USB-to-TTL-Serial Adapters